-- Historical context Brief information about the Spanish conquest of the Pueblo peoples in the 16th and 17th centuries. - Student learning objectives Expectations of what students should accomplish by participating in the deliberation. - Recommended procedures and pacing Suggested learning tasks to prepare for, participate in, and reflect on the outcomes of the historic decisions deliberation. - What happened next?
+- Historical context Brief information about the development of a new immigration policy in the 1960s. - Student learning objectives Expectations of what students should accomplish by participating in the deliberation. - Recommended procedures and pacing Suggested learning tasks to prepare for, participate in, and reflect on the outcomes of the historic decisions deliberation. - What happened next?
 Information about historic events that took place after this deliberation. - Standards Alignment with national and state standards for historical knowledge and critical thinking. - Appendix Facilitation strategies and recommendations.